lyorig/halcyon/README.md

 - `HAL_WARN_IF[_VITAL]` - Print a warning message if a condition is true.
 - `HAL_PANIC` - Print where the panic occurred along with variadic user-supplied information, then exit.

-Halcyon's debugging facilities are configured via several macros.
+Halcyon's debugging facilities are configured via macros.
-If NDEBUG is not defined, debugging is implicitly enabled in advanced mode.
+If NDEBUG is not defined, debugging is implicitly enabled.
-- `HAL_DEBUG_YOLO`: Disables all printing & replaces assertions with std::unreachable().
+- `HAL_DEBUG_ENABLED`: Enables all of the aforementioned macros.
 - `HAL_DEBUG_ADVANCED`: Enables time logging, and outputs to an additional file.
 This adds static variables to your program.

 # Wishlist